andrewwinters89/NPJphase/README.md

 ### Custom User Settings

 Once you have registered the module, you can update the user settings in cmec.json to work with your input dataset.
-The following settings are allowable:
+The following settings are allowable

 pressure_level: "200", "250", or "300"

 frequency: "daily" or "month"

 data_type: "era5", "e3sm", or "other"

 input_dataset: <INSERT_INPUT_FILE_NAME>

 A default input dataset with monthly resolution is provided from ERA5 in the "input_files" folder as part of the module for testing purposes, and will work with the default settings that installed when the module is registered.